-Action 4 Reduce time from date of Medicaid application to eligibility determination and patient notification of eligibility to a timeframe that assures access to prenatal care within the first 12 weeks of pregnancy.
-Measure Processing time of enrollment to coverage (DHSS, Division of Public Assistance).
+Partners State of Alaska, Division of Public Assistance, Women, Infants and Children Program (WIC) State of Alaska, Department of Health and Social Services, Chief Medical Officer & Public Information Team Organization of State Medical Association Presidents Medication-Assisted Treatment (MAT) providers Action 4 Reduce time from date of Medicaid application to eligibility determination and patient notification of eligibility to a timeframe that assures access to prenatal care within the first 12 weeks of pregnancy.
+Measure Processing time of enrollment to coverage from Cycle Time Report DHSS, DPA.
 Timeframe 2020-2030 Partners State of Alaska, Division of Public Assistance